-During the former, which runs from May through October, The dry season is also known as safari high season and typically lasts from May to October.
-This is winter in Botswana, a relative term considering that daytime temperatures hover at around 68 degrees F. Nevertheless, nights can get chilly, especially in the Kalahari Desert, where early mornings are positively freezing.
+The dry season is winter in Botswana, a relative term considering that daytime temperatures hover at around 68 degrees Fahrenheit.
+Nevertheless, nights can get chilly, especially in the Kalahari Desert, where early mornings are positively freezing.
 If you're planning a trip during the dry season, you'll need to pack plenty of layers for dawn drives and night safaris.
-Towards the end of the season, temperatures start to rise dramatically, peaking at around 104 degrees F.
+Toward the end of the season, temperatures start to rise dramatically, peaking at around 104 degrees Fahrenheit.

-The rainy season, also sometimes called the "green season," runs from December through March.
-The country receives the bulk of its rainfall during these months, but rains are typically limited to quick afternoon showers and will rarely spoil a trip.
+The country receives the bulk of its rainfall during the main months of the rainy season, December through March, but rains are typically limited to quick afternoon showers and will rarely spoil a trip.
 Temperatures, however, can be quite high.

 Peak Season in Botswana